National

 March 13, 2026

-In celebration of Women's History Month, please join the USTA on Thursday, March 19 for a virtual panel discussion highlighting the next generation of women shaping the future of tennis, moderated by Michelle Yu, an Emmy Award-winning reporter and anchor.
-We will hear from some of the sport's rising leaders—from those driving strategic initiatives at the highest levels of the game to those redefining culture and community, and coaching future champions.
+In celebration of Women's History Month, the USTA held a virtual panel on Thursday, March 19 highlighting the next generation of women shaping the future of tennis, moderated by Michelle Yu, an Emmy Award-winning reporter and anchor.
+We heard from some of the sport's rising leaders—from those driving strategic initiatives at the highest levels of the game to those redefining culture and community, and coaching future champions.

-The event can be livestreamed or watched at a later date on this page.
+The event can be streamed by clicking the video on the right.
 To learn more about the panelists and moderator, continue reading.

-Six amazing women will be talking about their their careers and the impact they've made on tennis, from the grassroots game to the sport's biggest stages.
-Continue reading to learn more about them before Thursday's panel.
+Six amazing women discussed their careers and the impact they've made on tennis, from the grassroots game to the sport's biggest stages.
+Continue reading to learn more about them.

 Michelle Yu, moderator